luskaner/aoe2DELanServer/README.md

 #### Buildable (Experimental)

-Other 64-bit architecture variants of Ubuntu 24.04 LTS.
+Other 64-bit architecture variants of linux as long as it has a compatibility layer to run x86-64 programs.

 ### Client